nonlocal-lia/fake_news_detector/README.md

 An interactive version of this detector can be found [here.](https://share.streamlit.io/nonlocal-lia/fake_news_detector_streamlit/front_end.py) This repo contains a description of the modeling process and all the code used to construct the models.

 ## Problem
-Social media platforms are routinely plagued with low quality and clickbaiting stories that are extremely unreliable along with an assortment of conspiracy theories and manipulative disinformation.
+Social media platforms are routinely plagued with low quality and clickbaiting stories that are extremely unreliable, along with an assortment of conspiracy theories and manipulative disinformation.
 The presence of this information on these platforms is both a major social and political issue, and is a major problem for the platform's brands.
-For example, millions of people refuse to use facebook precisely because of the sense that it's platform is being used to spread dangerous and false ideas.
+For example, millions of people refuse to use Facebook precisely because they believe the platform is being used to spread dangerous and false ideas.
 But, others have been just as upset by what they see as censorship or heavyhandedness in the responses to misinformation.
-There is unfortunately no solution to this issue that everyone will agree on, but automated tagging of misinformation or alterations to algorthms to not promote certain stories is likely to be a part of social media for the forseeable future.
+There is unfortunately no solution to this issue that everyone will agree on, but automated tagging of misinformation or alterations to algorthms to not promote certain stories is likely to be a significant part of social media for the forseeable future, and if it is going to be performed it is important that the models these algorthms are based around are as accurate as possible.

 ## What Can a Model Reasonably Do?
 Unfortunately, no machine learning model can totally solve the problem with false news stories.
 Models have no direct access to the ground truths that exist in the world, only whatever text and other information we have assigned particular labels.
 How reliable they will be will depend significantly on how reliable the information that is being given to them.
 For example, a model that used wikipedia as a source of reliable ariticles could only be as reliable as the moderation on wikipedia.

-With this in mind it is important to understand what a machine learning model can reasonable do with respect to this problem.
+With this in mind it is important to understand what kinds of things a machine learning model can reasonable do with respect to this problem, and there are at least four common approaches to the problem:

-1) Recognize formating and coherence issues in articles, which can be an indication of unreliability
+1) Recognize similarities between fake or real stories that it was trained on and new versions of those stories
-2) Recognize similarities between fake or real stories that it was trained on and new versions of those stories
+2) Recognize formating and coherence issues in articles, which can be an indication of unreliability
-3) Recognize metdata and contextual features of certain source know to spread lots of false information
+3) Recognize metdata and contextual features of certain sources known to spread lots of false information

-This means such systems are probably best aimed at filtering out lwo quality, incoherent sources feigning to be regular news source, and filtering out stories containing information that some accepted fact checking source has already investigated.
+4) Construct a model of a known evidence base and determine reliability relative to evidential support from the base

-This particular set of models will focus on the second task by creating a NLP classification model from a set of articles that have been tagged as fake or real by a source.
+This particular set of models will focus on the first task by creating a NLP classification model from a set of articles that have been tagged as fake or real by a source.
+These kinds of models tend to be best aimed at filtering out low quality, incoherent sources feigning to be regular news source, and filtering out stories containing information that some accepted fact checking source has already investigated.

 ## The Data
 Data for this project wa gathered from three places, for detailed instructions on how to recreate the data, see the README.md in the data folder..

 [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet):

 This was a database constructed as described in this [paper](https://arxiv.org/abs/1809.01286).
 It consists of news articles marked by PolitiFact and GossipCop as either fake or real as well as tweets mentioning the articles and a wealth of other metadata.
 The data used in these models was scraped between 3/2-3/4 using the code from the FakeNewsNet git repo.
-Only the data from the articles was scraped and not all the associated tweet, since this model will focus on.
+Only the data from the articles was scraped and not all the associated tweets, since this model won't focus on metadata or contextual clues indicating fake news sources.

 This data contains:
 * 405 Fake stories maked by PolitiFact